Performance-Based Earned Value

 DoD should consider revising its DoDI 5000.02 and DFARS to require that earned value be linked to technical performance or quality, not just to the quantity of work performed.
 The quality objectives should be defined in the technical baseline and linked with the Performance Measurement Baseline.

 The EVMS sections of DFARS should be changed to add “product scope” to work scope, and to require that the use of TPMs to measure progress be mandatory, not optional.

 "A Contract Requirement Rule for Program Managers," Nov.
 2015

-EVM, based on ANSI-748, is used primarily by federal contractors when contractually required.
+EVM, based on EIA-748, is used primarily by federal contractors when contractually required.
 A more powerful tool is the ANSI standard that is used world-wide on a voluntary basis when there are no federal requirements.
 It is the PMBOK® Guide.

 · Technical or product baseline

 PMBOK® Guide contains many subjects that are absent from EIAI-748 including:

 · Product scope description - Documents the characteristics of the product that the project will be undertaken to create.
 Progressively elaborates the characteristics of the product…described in the project charter and requirements documentation.